MedicareWire

 Medicare Part N covers all other gaps in Original Medicare, including 80% of foreign travel emergency costs, up to $50,000, after you pay a small copayment.

-Medicare Plan N vs. Plan G
+Medicare Supplement Plan N vs. Plan G

-It’s natural to do a Medicare Plan N vs. Plan G cost and coverage comparison.
+It’s natural to do a Medicare Plan N vs. Medicare Supplement Plan G cost and coverage comparison.
 Like Plan N, Plan G does not cover the Part B deductible.
 That means that the only real difference between these two policies is what you pay to see your doctor and to use the E.R., and coverage of excess charges.

 For healthy people who don’t have a family history of chronic illnesses as they age, a Plan N Medicare supplement is a great way to save a lot of money without taking a big risk.
 And that’s really what insurance is all about, mitigating financial risk.